 Overview of Asset Forfeiture in Utah

-In many of these cases, an officer with a drug task force will pull over suspicious looking vehicles, bring in drug dogs, and then seize any cash they find during a search.
-In many of those cases, the officers will ask the person to sign over the cash to the police or threaten to arrest the person for a crime and impound their vehicle.
+In many cases, an officer with a drug task force will pull over suspicious looking vehicles, bring in drug dogs, and then seize any cash they find during a search.
+The officers might ask the person to sign over the cash to the police or threaten to arrest the person for a crime and impound their vehicle.

-As a result, corruption in these cases is common.
-Recent reforms passed by the Utah Legislature in 2013 means that prosecutors can keep property tied up for months.
-Also, unless the property or cash is worth more than $10,000, many people have a hard time finding an attorney willing to fight for the return of the property when the attorney's fees are expected to exceed the value of the property seized.
+In Utah, prosecutors can keep property tied up for months.
+And unless the property or cash is worth more than $10,000, many people have a hard time finding an attorney willing to fight for the return of the property when the attorney's fees are expected to exceed the value of the property seized.

 The incentive for “policing for profit” often leads to corruption and unjust forfeitures involving the taking of property from innocent owners.
 The attorneys at Brown, Bradshaw & Moffat, LLP understand how to counteract these corrupt practices and fight for a return of the property or assets seized.

-Utah's Section 24-4-114(1)(a) provides that seizing law enforcement agencies or prosecuting attorneys may not transfer property for forfeiture to any federal agency unless:
+Utah's Section 24-2-105 (3) provides that seizing law enforcement agencies or prosecuting attorneys may not transfer property for forfeiture to any federal agency or governmental entity unless: